How To Insights | Get online insurance for a retail store

 Equipment and Tenants Improvements

 If you are leasing your retail space, upgrades you make to the property such as shelving, new fixtures, new flooring, new rooms or offices, etc., will need to be insured in case of a peril that causes damage to the building.
-The lease agreement should state who’s responsible for insuring those improvements.
+The lease agreement should state who’s responsible for ensuring those improvements.
 If the onus is on the tenant, Tenant Improvement cover is the only way to ensure the improvements you’ve made to the building are also insured.
-You may also be responsible for insuring your equipment depending on who supplied it and the terms of the lease agreement.
+You may also be responsible for ensuring your equipment depending on who supplied it and the terms of the lease agreement.

 This is a standard coverage and will more than likely be part of your Retail Insurance package.
 General Liability coverage protects retailers and other businesses from lawsuits claiming personal injury or property damage resulting from your company’s products, services or operations.

 This type of insurance is important for retailers and can protect money and securities while in transit between your business and the bank.